* Pound sinks to 28-mth low on heightened no-deal Brexit woes

-European shares slipped as grim forecasts from German chemicals and drugs giant Bayer and airline Lufthansa soured sentiment, although the weakness of the pound kept London’s blue-chip FTSE index just about out of the red.
+European shares had also slipped on grim forecasts from German chemicals and drugs giant Bayer and airline Lufthansa, and despite some early pound-induced resistance even London’s blue-chip FTSE index could stay out of the red.

 With concerns about global growth still bubbling among investors, a GfK survey also showed German consumer morale worsening for the third month in a row heading into August as trade disputes bit in Europe’s biggest exporter.

-Asia had been a bit more positive overnight.
+Asia in contrast had been a bit more positive overnight.

 Japan’s Nikkei rose 0.4%, showing limited reaction to the Bank of Japan’s widely anticipated decision to stand pat on monetary policy.
 Shanghai rose 0.3% and Hong Kong’s Hang Seng edged up 0.2%.